RuntimeTools/appmetrics/README.md

 ## Health Center Eclipse IDE client
 ### Connecting to the client
 Connecting to the Health Center client requires the additional installation of a MQTT broker.
-The Node Application Metrics agent sends data to the MQTT broker specified in the `appmetrics.properties` file.
+The Node Application Metrics agent sends data to the MQTT broker specified in the `appmetrics.properties` file or set via a call to configure(Obect).
 Installation and configuration documentation for the Health Center client is available from the [Health Center documentation in IBM Knowledge Center][2].

 Note that both the API and the Health Center client can be used at the same time and will receive the same data.
 Use of the API requires a local install and application modification (see *[Modifying your application to use the local installation](#run-local)*).